goopii/react-gantt-demos/README.md

 # Demos of SVAR Gantt for React

-This repository contains the code for of [the working examples](https://docs.svar.dev/react/gantt/samples/#/base/willow) of [SVAR Gantt for React](https://svar.dev/react/gantt/), a ready-to-use Gantt chart component that is easily integrates with React applications.
+This repository contains the code of [the working examples](https://docs.svar.dev/react/gantt/samples/#/base/willow) of [SVAR Gantt for React](https://svar.dev/react/gantt/), a ready-to-use Gantt chart component that is easily integrates with React applications.

+SVAR Gantt and its demos are available under the GPLv3 license.

 # Getting Started with Create React App